Start Building Your Child’s Credit

-The truth is, some state laws might require schools to request SSNs in specific cases, mainly for record-keeping purposes.
+The truth is that some state laws might require schools to request SSNs in specific cases, mainly for record-keeping purposes.
 But should you hand that number over without understanding how it might be used and who has access to it?
-This article will answer the question, “Why do schools ask for a Social Security number?” and guide you on what you, as a parent, can do to protect your child’s personal information.
+This article will answer why some schools ask for SSNs and guide you on what you can do as a parent to protect your child’s personal information.

 Why Is a Social Security Number Required for School Applications?